VisionEval/VisionEval-Docs/docs/04-inputs.md

 </tbody>
 </table>

+### region_co2e_costs.csv {#verspm-region_co2e_costs.csv}

+This is an OPTIONAL file.
+The input accounts for the environmental and social cost of CO2e emissions per metric ton.
+The Unit can be defined, but default is USD.
+The year of the USD is based on the model year.  [[More details here on the GitHub site](https://github.com/VisionEval/VisionEval/blob/master/sources/modules/VETravelPerformance/inst/module_docs/CalculateVehicleOperatingCost.md#region_co2e_costscsv)]

+* **CO2eCost**: Cost of CO2e emissions per metric ton.

 ### region_prop_externalities_paid.csv {#verspm-region_prop_externalities_paid.csv}

-Proportional external costs for the ragion  (This file supplies data for climate change and other social costs.
+Proportional external costs for the region  (This file supplies data for climate change and other social costs.

 * **PropClimateCostPaid**: Proportion of climate change costs paid by users (i.e. ratio of carbon taxes to climate change costs
 * **PropOtherExtCostPaid**: Proportion of other social costs paid by users

 Here is a snapshot of the file:

 | Year | PropClimateCostPaid | PropOtherExtCostPaid |